molily/molily.de/_posts/2017-06-01-amp-copyright-law.md

 lang: en
 ---

-In Germany, large media corporations and online publishers have been lobbying for a copyright law that would force Google to pay for showing text snippets in their Search & News products.
+In Germany, large media corporations and online publishers have been lobbying for a copyright law that would force Google to pay for showing snippets of news articles in their Search & News products.
 The publishers argued that Google appropriates and monetizes their content without paying royalties.
 Google argued they are just setting up links with a citation that bring traffic to the publishers.

-In 2013 a law called “Ancillary Copyright for Press Publishers” (“Leistungsschutzrecht für Presseverleger”) passed.
-But it’s wasn’t as publisher-friendly as expected.
+In 2013 the German federal parliament passed a law called “Ancillary Copyright for Press Publishers” (“Leistungsschutzrecht für Presseverleger”).
+It’s wasn’t as publisher-friendly as expected.
 The law allows the use of snippets without royalties but it’s vague in its definition of “snippet”.
 Most experts agree that the law doesn’t provide legal certainty neither for Google nor the publishers.

 After the law passed, Google threatened to remove large news sites from search results if their publishing houses use the new law to demand license fees.
 Consequently, some publishers granted Google the right to show their snippets without charge.
 There is an ongoing lawsuit between Google and publishers about the impact of the new law and whether it’s compatible with European Union law.
 Publishers wanted 6% of Google’s sales as license fees, Google obviously doesn’t want to pay anything.